levysoft/chatgpt-token-cost-analysis/README.md

 1   2023-01    0.094950     1.419300         18990          94620  1.514250
 0   2022-12    0.054870     1.562010         10974         104134  1.616880
 ```

-## Web-Based Token Cost Analyzer
+## HTML + JavaScript Web-Based Version

-In addition to the Python script, I've created a single-page HTML + JavaScript application that allows anyone to analyze token costs locally.
-This HTML page `chatgpt_token_cost_analysis.html` does not use the `tiktoken` library, which is unavailable in JavaScript, but rather utilizes the `gpt-tokenizer` library.
+In addition to the Python script, this repository includes a single-page HTML + JavaScript application that allows anyone to analyze token costs locally.
+This HTML page does not use the tiktoken library, which is unavailable in JavaScript, but rather utilizes the gpt-tokenizer library.

 ### Why the HTML Page?